And then there was one.

-South Side freshman Annika Davis, who finished with a game-high 27 points, countered with a 3-pointer, but Carroll sophomore Nevaeh Jackson immediately responded with one of her own to give the Chargers a 33-23 lead.
+South Side freshman Annika Davis, who finished with a game-high 27 points, countered with a 3-pointer, but Carroll sophomore Nevaeh Jackson immediately responded with one of her own, giving the Chargers a 33-23 lead.

-The Archers never got the Chargers lead back under 10 points.
-Carroll led 40-26 at halftime, and stretched the lead to 28 points in the second half.
+The Archers would never get the Chargers lead back under 10 points.
+Carroll led 40-26 at halftime, and stretched the lead to as much as 28 points in the second half.

-Freshman Lexi Castator scored 10 points for the Chargers, and Jackson scored eight.
+Freshman Lexi Castator scored 10 points for the Chargers, and Naveah Jackson scored eight.